 Orthodox policies often start with ideal versions of justice and security, instead of taking everyday realities into account.
 In order to survive, people use a diverse set of institutions—public and private, traditional and more formal.
 Militias, vigilantes, warlords and other non-state actors are conventionally and narrowly seen as threatening the ability of the state to exert a monopoly over violence.
 However, for ordinary people these groups may provide the only viable means of establishing their security and accessing justice.
 We call these in-between situations of provision of justice and security ‘hybrid governance structures’.

 The Justice and Security Research Programme (JSRP) is a research consortium led by the Department of International Development (ID) at the London School of Economics and Political Science (LSE), developed in partnership with academic and media organisations from the global North and South, and with funding from the UK Department for International Development (DfID).

-From 211 to 2016 the JSRP will generate primary evidence about the informal institutions that govern the lives of people in a range of fragile or war-affected locations.
+Between 2011-2016 the JSRP is generating primary evidence about the informal institutions that govern the lives of people in a range of fragile or war-affected locations.
 Our focus is on understanding the relationship between ‘official’ and ‘hybrid’ governance structures to find out what arrangements best benefit those at the receiving end of policies to support justice and security.